efeelize/eng/kaiyan/work/new_job/professional_skils.md

 > 2)analysis, you know, the noun form.
 When you're, like, kind of looking for patterns studying or something?

 > 3)assets: of course are things that are very valuable.It could be anything.
 It could be a quality of your personality, but it also could be, like, a house.Yeah, it could be your property.Yeah, it's anything that you own, right?
 Anything that you own that is valuable.
 I mean every year when you pay taxes, you have to make a list of your assets.
-Yeah, the government will always want to come, and take their, their own chunk.
+Yeah, the government will always want to come, and take their, their own chunk. financial asset.
+It could even be just an asset...your personality is an asset, you've got a fun personality maybe.

 # 4.verticals [垂直领域] & horizontally /ˌhɑrɪˈzɑntəlɪ/ [adv.水平地]
 > 1)vertical of course means up and down, as opposed to horizontal, which means side to side.
 So when I saw the word for the first time, I thought: Ok, it has to mean something about up and down.So in that same sense, it basically means you are targeting a specific market, you're not going horizontally /ˌhɑrɪˈzɑntəlɪ/ to many different industries.

 > 2)if you think about those lines like a horizontal line, as a company you want to sell to as many people or in as many markets as possible.
 Whereas in a vertical situation, you just want to focus on one specific thing.